JoaquimLey/by-invitation-only-android/README.md

     SOFTWARE.`

 ## IMPORTANT
-This is a under development academic project, if you are going to use any part of it, please DO READ the MIT License guidelines.
+This is a under development academic project, if you are going to use any part of it, please DO READ the MIT License and follow it's guidelines guidelines.